-First, upload your image to your blog post or page.
-After the image appears in your post, click on the image.
-When you click on the image, a set of options will appear on the right-hand side of your editor.
-One of those options is titled ‘link settings’, underneath ‘link to’ is a drop-down menu, click on that to open more options.
-In the drop-down menu, you have ‘Media file’, ‘Attachment page’, and ‘Custom URL.’
-Select ‘Custom URL’ and paste your link in the box.
+First, upload your image to your blog post.
+After the image appears in your post, click on the image, a set of options will appear on the right-hand side Select ‘link settings’, underneath ‘link to’ is a dropdown menu.
+In the dropdown menu, select ‘Custom URL’ and paste your link in the box.
 Now you have added a link to your image.

 Let’s do that step by step.